Jack-MillionMedia/VS/vector-store-ready/reference/Mayo Clinic Drugs and Supplements Overview.md

 * Tea Tree Oil
 * Vitamin A
 * Vitamin B-6
-  audience: "Clinicians, pharmacists, and informed consumers seeking evidence-based information on supplements."
+  audience: Clinicians, pharmacists, and informed consumers seeking evidence-based information on supplements.
-  embedding_notes: "Chunk primarily by H2/H3 headings; treat each supplement section as a self-contained unit for retrieval."
+  embedding_notes: Chunk primarily by H2 and H3 headings; treat each supplement section as a self-contained unit for retrieval.

 ---

 # Mayo Clinic Drugs and Supplements Overview